The Boy's Own Annual. Vol.37. 1914-1915. Jules Verne. British Empire. Prince of Wales.The First World War. Cricket.Silent film insert.

 The Boy's Own Annual.
 Volume 37.
 1914-1915.

 Publisher Arthur Lincoln Haydon.
-It's London.
+London.

 760 pages.

-Sewn red roofcover.
+Sewn red canvas cover.

 11 special boards.